BMW's All-Electric BMW i3 Set for Late 2013 Arrival

 BMW has dubbed the car its "megacity vehicle."
 The company believes large cities will ultimately have to use zero-emission drive technology to reduce pollution.
 Reithofer says, "In the medium term, real megacities have no choice but to encourage the use of alternative drive systems."

-BMW also recently released a teaser for the i3.
-A fashion photographer uses the vehicle in the video.
+BMW also recently released this introduction to the i3.
 Take a look:

 The i3 was first introduced as a concept car at the 2012 New York International Auto Show.